xremap/xremap/README.md

       --list-windows
           List open windows.
 Use this to get app_class and title.
 It only works for COSMIC.
 Since v0.14.10

+      --no-window-logging
+          Suppress logging of window title and application changes.
+Default is false.
+Since v0.14.10

       --completions <SHELL>
           Generate shell completions